ItzMeJP/local_perception_welding_xweld/README.md

 - **105**: Server down-sampling parameters error;
 - **106**: Server welding joint estimation error.
 There are not enough planes in the input cloud;
 - **107**: Server welding joint estimation error.
 The estimated planes are not parallel.
+- **108**: Quality estimation error.
+The ICP did not converge not estimating the welding line frame.

 ### <a name="Convention"></a>7.
 Convention
    The camera frame can be defined by the Optical or ROS convention according to the package/manufacturer design.
 See below: